Inglix/RepairAtWorkbench/README.md

 * New configurable repair bills are added to existing workbenches to give you full control over item repair jobs
 * Different repair bills are created to group items by their crafting skill requirements
 * Repairing only requires time and doesn't consume any type of crafting resources

+## Compatibility
+* Should be compatible with just about anything.
+Mods which add new workbenches or crafting recipes should be handled automatically.
+* Likely won't clash with other item repair mods, but why would you do that?
+* Safe to add to existing saves.
+Before attempting removal you should delete any existing repair bills from all workbenches.